What does a Perfusionist do?

 - Earn a bachelor's degree in a relevant field.

-- Apply to and complete a CAAHEP-accredited clinical perfusion program.
+- Complete a perfusion education program.

 How long does it take to become a Perfusionist?